The Difference Between Independent Living and Assisted Living San Diego

-Daily services and amenities
+Daily programs, services and amenities

-- Independent living minimizes your daily responsibilities by taking care of all indoor and outdoor maintenance, providing housekeeping and even laundry services.
+- Independent senior living minimizes your daily responsibilities by taking care of all indoor and outdoor maintenance, providing housekeeping and even laundry services.
 They also feature on-site dining venues, 24/7 security, and a variety of organized activities and events.

 Continuum of care

-- Independent living San Diego, as part of a Life Plan Community, offers a vibrant active lifestyle backed with a full continuum of care.
+- As part of a Life Plan Community, offers a vibrant active lifestyle backed with a full continuum of care.
 As a resident, if you ever need a higher level of care — assisted living, memory care or skilled nursing — it’s available on-site.
 If you select a Type A Life Plan Community like Casa de las Campanas, the cost of higher levels of care doesn’t add much to your monthly fee.
 At Casa, you must be an independent living resident before you need higher levels of care like assisted living.
 Casa doesn’t take direct admits to their assisted living community.